nvim-lua/kickstart.nvim/README.md

 This repo is meant to be used as by **YOU** to begin your Neovim journey; remove the things you don't use and add what you miss.

+Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+If you are experiencing issues, please make sure you have the latest versions.

 Distribution Alternatives:
 - [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

 ### Installation

-Kickstart.nvim targets *only* the latest ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
-If you are experiencing issues, please make sure you have the latest versions.

-* Backup your previous configuration
+* Backup your previous configuration (if any exists)

+### Archive Installation
+* On the home/landing page for the project find the blue "<> CODE" button click it and select Local > Download ZIP.
+* Extract the archive to:
+  ~/.config/nvim (Linux)
+  ???
+(MacOS)
+  ???
+(Windows)
+* Ensure your extraction method did not extract with a parent folder.
+For example in ~/.config/nvim you should have init.lua not another folder called kickstart.nvim.
+* Run nvim and allow the kickstart process to download files and set up the basics.

+### GIT Clone Installation

 * (Recommended) Fork this repo (so that you have your own copy that you can modify).
 * Clone the kickstart repo into `$HOME/.config/nvim/` (Linux/Mac) or `~/AppData/Local/nvim/` (Windows)
   * If you don't want to include it as a git repo, you can just clone it and then move the files to this location